 Stephen Shick is the author of Be the Change and Consider the Lilies (Skinner Books).
-His program, “The Art of Speaking without Notes,” is nationally recognized and has been co-sponsored by the Harvard Divinity School.
-Shick founded and directed several national organizations, including The SANE Education Fund, the Unitarian Universalist (UU) Peace Network, the UU Service Committee’s U.S. Programs, and the Consider the Alternatives radio network.
+Shick has taught at the Harvard Divinity School and is the former head of the SANE Education Fund, the Unitarian Universalist Peace Committee, and Consider the Alternatives radio.

 Autumn is the season of fulfillment and incipient decline.
 As I watched these beautiful pastel leaves fall on the surface of a deep-water pool I was reminded of the importance of considering every moment as an in-between time.